GRAINS-US corn, soybean futures sag on demand woes; wheat firm

 CHICAGO, June 5 (Reuters) - Chicago Board of Trade corn and soybean futures fell on Monday, retreating from gains made during the overnight trading session on signs that already light export demand for U.S. supplies had weakened further, traders said.

-Wheat futures were firm, with the biggest gains being notched by K.C. hard red winter wheat and MGEX spring wheat contracts due to tight global stocks of high protein offerings.
+Wheat futures were firm, with the biggest gains being notched by K.C. hard red winter wheat and MGEX spring wheat contracts due to tight global stocks of high protein offerings and concerns about dry weather limiting the size of the crop in key growing areas of Europe and the Black Sea region.

 The U.S. Agriculture Department said on Monday that weekly export inspections of corn fell to 1.180 million tonnes from 1.346 million tonnes the prior week.